Meeting FAQ

 Membership FAQ

 If you are interested in learning more about membership of our community visit our membership page.
-If after you’ve read through that you have any questions or would like to speak to us about how it works then fill in the contact form at the bottom of the membership page.
+If after you’ve read through that you have any questions or would like to speak to us about how it works then fill in the contact form at the bottom of the membership page or speak to the Group Leader of the meeting you’re interested in.

 No. In fact most of our guests don’t join.
 Being a member of The Growth Community has to be right for you.
 If you just want to be a guest then you can use your six visits per calendar year.
 No pressure or annoying sales pitches!

 We aim to keep our fees flexible and affordable.
-When you join you will pay an admin fee of £10+VAT (£12) and then a monthly subscription of £44+VAT (£52.80).
+When you join you will pay a one off admin fee and then a monthly subscription.
 There is no long term contract but we do ask that you give us one month’s notice if you choose to leave.
-For more information see our membership page.
+For more information and costs see our membership page.

 Our members pay their fees by Go Cardless direct debit.